-The new diy pick and place machine needed a way to feed SOIC, TSOP and other tube supplied chips to be picked and placed using the machine.
+The new DIY pick and place machine needed a way to feed SOIC, TSOP and other tube-supplied chips to be picked and placed using the machine.

-After looking at a lot of commercial and diy solutions we decided to build a fixed base with removable chip inserts to hold up to six tubes/chips and be easy to change component tubes with a simple clamping system.
+After looking at a lot of commercial and DIY solutions we decided to build a fixed base with removable chip inserts to hold up to six tubes/chips and be easy to change component tubes with a simple clamping system.

-Each of the aluminium plates are machined so the chips will always have their centre point at the same Y location on the main axis.
+Each of the aluminium plates is machined so the chips will always have their centre point at the same Y location on the main axis.
 We have machined four plates so far for SOIC 8, 14, 16 and 28 chips, we intend to make more for other chip sizes including TSOP packages.

-The feeder system was made to fit under the main picker gantry arm and have clearance for the largest picker nozzles we have which are 20mm diameter.
+The feeder system was made to fit under the main picker gantry arm and have clearance for the largest picker nozzles we have which are 20mm in diameter.

 The lower block has a 6mm thick plate with bolts which hold each tube in position.

 The vibration motor was sourced from a Microsoft Xbox game controller and runs at 3 volts.
 We will be making a simple PWM control circuit with a timer which can be triggered from the PC and Smooth Stepper board to feed the chips as required.